azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 # Fabric Storage Usage Extraction
 <link rel="icon" href="articles/fabric_16_color.svg" type="image/x-icon" >

+***Update Log:***
+- 8-14-2025 The recent update to the Capacity Metric application (version 40) introduced a change in the read table function that no longer allows us to read from the table via python sempy.fabric library.
+Therefore, we will leverage an API to perform the read operations.

 As organizations deploy Fabric workspace capacity to multiple departments, it becomes imperative to implement tracking mechanisms for accurate inter-departmental billing.
 The optimal tool for this purpose is Fabric Chargeback: <a href="https://learn.microsoft.com/en-gb/fabric/release-plan/admin-governance#capacity-metrics-chargeback-public-preview" target="_blank">Fabric Chargeback</a>